labplus-cn/mpython-docs/docs/en/tutorials/basics/light.rst

 Light Sensor
 =============

-The built-in light sensor on the mPython Board, 掌控板板载光线传感器，use it to sense light changes in the surrounding environment.
+The built-in light sensor on the mPython Board, use it to sense light changes in the surrounding environment.

 Example：Light control lamp::